As part of our charitable mission, NVNA and Hospice offers wellness and public health services to neighbors in our community.

 Diabetes Support Group

-Meets the first Monday of the month from 10 to 11:00 a.m. at NVNA and Hospice, 120 Longwater Drive, Norwell, September – May.
-Open to all South Shore residents, the group includes both people with diabetes and caregiver.
-We offer support, information and networking opportunities.
-Each month meeting features a different topic to help people with diabetes manage their condition.
+The Diabetes Support Group meets the first Monday of the month from 10:00 AM to 11:00 AM at NVNA and Hospice, 120 Longwater Drive, Norwell.
+Open to all South Shore residents, the group includes both people with diabetes and caregivers.

-Diabetes Group Leader – Claire Kennedy, RD CKennedy@nvna.org
+Diabetes Group Leaders – Claire Kennedy, RD CKennedy@nvna.org and Virginia Lavin, RN.

 Brain Aneurysm Support Group

-Meets the second Wednesday of the month from 6:00 to 7:30 pm at Norwell VNA and Hospice, 120 Longwater Drive, Norwell, MA.
+Meets the second Wednesday of the month (no meeting in July and August) from 6:30 to 8 p.m. at Norwell VNA and Hospice, 120 Longwater Drive, Norwell, MA.
 Open free to South Shore residents, the group provides patients, survivors and family members with educational tools and emotional support.
 The goal of support group meetings is to help alleviate fears and concerns through education and group discussions.
 Discussion topics include the origin of brain aneurysms and AVMs, treatment and prognosis, recovery, and coping with the “new” you.
 Trained clinicians facilitate the group.

 Brain Aneurysm Group Facilitator – Bernadette Ward, PT, CDP BWard@nvna.org